mohanagy/performance_optimization/docs/ISSUE_TEMPLATE.md

 ## Why ?

-- [ ] Is your issue for adding new resource?
+- [ ] Is your issue for adding a new resource?
 - [ ] Is your issue for deleting exists resource ?
 - [ ] Is your issue for replacing exists resource ?
 - [ ] Is the resource is hard to use ?